Committees must file the following reports in October:

 - Authorized committees of presidential candidates must file a report by October 15, if they are quarterly filers (the report covers financial activity from July 1 through September 30), or by October 20, if they are monthly filers (the report covers activity for the month of September);

 Quarterly filers that participate in special elections may need to file pre- and post-election reports that are not accounted for above.
-For instance, the October Quarterly Report is waived for committees involved in the September 10 special general elections in North Carolina’s 3rd and 9th congressional districts.
-These committees must instead file a Post-General Report due on October 10.
-Remember, reporting periods always begin with the closing date of the last report filed.
+Remember, reporting periods always begin the day after the closing date of the last report filed.

 Notification of filing deadlines

 In addition to publishing this article and the online reporting tables, the Commission notifies committees of filing deadlines through reporting reminders called prior notices.
 Prior notices are distributed exclusively by email, so every committee should ensure that the email address on its Statement of Organization (Form 1) is current.
 Each committee may list up to two email addresses.
 To amend Form 1, electronic filers must submit Form 1 filled out in its entirety.
 Paper filers should include only the committee’s name, address, FEC identification number and the updated or changed portions of the form.
 All committees may also use our online webform to update their information.